Thai people know that foreigners do not understand Thai culture but it doesn't hurt to try because some traditions when broken are offensive.

 Thais do not drive like lunatics, they drive differently to us so make sure you understand the rules.

 Thailand has a zero tolerance to drug abuse.

 Break the law and you will see the inside of Bangkwang.

 Do not think you can con' the Police with false insurance claims, they will catch you out and lock you up.

-Do not put your wallet in your back pocket or leave bags unattended.
+Do not put your wallet in your back pocket or backpack or leave bags unattended.

 Do not join in the Muay Thai or dance shows.